-Although not required by law, employers are encouraged to use the Notice of Non-Covered Employment or Provisional Coverage form to provide written disclosure to ALL excluded employees at the start of employment so that the affected employees are informed about the eligibility determination.
+PERA Defined Benefit Plan (DBP) membership is mandatory for all public employees unless they meet at least one statutory criteria for exclusion.
+Although not required by law, employers are encouraged to use the Notice of Exclusion from PERA Membership form to provide written disclosure to all excluded employees at the start of employment so that the affected employees are informed about the eligibility determination.